Eight-ball: Chinese eight-ball (Heyball)

 The version of eight-ball played in China uses rules that are essentially the same as standard WPA rules; and the game is played with standard 2+1/4 in solids-and-stripes balls.
 However, the tables are constructed similarly to 9 ft snooker tables, with rounded pocket openings, napped cloth and flat-faced rail cushions.
 This results in some differences in gameplay approach.
 The variant arose in the mid-1980s and 1990s as eight-ball gained popularity in China, where snooker was the most popular cue sport at the time.
 With standard American-style pool tables rare, Chinese players made do with playing eight-ball on small snooker tables.
 It has since become the most popular cue sport in China, and the major tournaments have some of the largest prize money in pool.

 Eight-ball rotation

 The hybrid game eight-ball rotation is a combination of eight-ball and rotation, in which the players must pocket their balls (other than the 8, which remains last) in numerical order.
 Specifically, the solids player starts by pocketing the 1 ball and ascends to the 7 ball, and the stripes player starts by pocketing the 15 ball and descends to the 9 ball.

 Backwards eight-ball

-Backwards eight-ball, also called reverse eight-ball, is a variant in which, instead of shooting the cue ball at an object ball to force the object ball into a pocket, the player strikes the object ball with their cue so it s off the cue ball and into a pocket, in a fashion similar to Russian pyramid.
+Backwards eight-ball, also called reverse eight-ball, is a variant in which, instead of shooting the cue ball at an object ball to force the object ball into a pocket, the player strikes the object ball with their cue so that it s off the cue ball and into a pocket, in a fashion similar to Russian pyramid.